rajuashok/minty-fam/README.md

 ...
 ```

-6. Check performance of a query and ensure the index is used.
+6. [OPTIONAL] Check performance of a query and ensure the index is used.
 ```
 db.user.find({ email: "email@email.com" }).explain("executionStats")
 ```